deployphp/docs/flow.md

 ### deploy:prepare

 Preparation for deployment.
 Checks if `deploy_path` exists, otherwise create it.
-Also checks for the existence of next paths:
+Also checks for the existence of the following paths:

-* `releases` – in this dir will be stored releases.
+* `releases` – in this dir will be stored the releases.
 * `shared` – shared files across all releases.
 * `.dep` – metadata used by Deployer.